 Grassroots campaigns are important because they give people a say in what’s happening.
 It also gives them the power to make real change happen.

 Grassroots campaigns are great for political parties because they allow people to raise awareness and help them develop their platforms.
 They’re also an excellent way to start connecting with potential voters!

 Grassroots campaigns are important because they help garner support from the people.

 Tips to get involved in the local community to help with grassroots campaigns

-- Find out what’s going on in your community and get involved with the issues that are most important to you.
+- Find out what’s happening in your community and get involved with the most critical issues.

 - Volunteer or donate money to organizations that promote social justice, environmentalism, and equality for all